Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 And I said, Mike, I can't help you.

-I'm trying to get a first down, and if I get a first down, I'm gonna take a kneel and I'm gonna I'm gonna run the clock out.
+And if I get a first down, I'm going to take a kneel and I'm going to run the clock out.

-And Fisher said, okay, fine.
+And Fisher says, okay, fine.

 So I'll run Chris Johnson.

-I'll try to I'll try to get some more.
+I'll try to get some more.

 Well, he didn't say this, folks, but there's fantasy football in this, too.

-I guarantee you there's fantasy football considerations in here.
+I guarantee you, there's fantasy football considerations in here.

-Nobody's gonna ever admit this.
+Nobody's going to ever admit this.

 Don't ever quote me on it.